acandelp/Logging-training/session1.md

 ## Session 1.
-Logging 5 Fluentd and Elasticsearch
+Logging 5 with Fluentd and Elasticsearch

 ### 1)Architecture